Pippenpethalopsocopolis/react-websocketmanager/readme.md

 ### Functions

-`useWebSocketManager("ws://localhost:3000")` Create a websocket connection.
-Edit the string part as whatever your localhost is.
+`useWebSocketManager("ws://localhost:3000", authentication)` Create a websocket connection.
+Edit the string part as whatever your localhost is. authentication should be a variable that contains a boolean value so that there will be no unnecessary websocket request and server wont tire itself with unnecessary websocket requests.

 `sendMessage({message, messageType})` With this function, you can send message to your WebSocket server.
 Remember to specify what kind of message you send through messageType